 Seafood: There is a daily morning fish market that has been enthralling seagulls for centuries around the stone fish fountain at place Saint- François in the Old Town (just follow the seagulls to find it).

 …But my favorite fish market is actually on the other side of Nice, at the Marche de la Liberation.
 Take the tramway and get off at the Vernier stop, then just cross the street to find this dazzling morning fish fantasia.

 Meat: Boucherie Saint-François (near the Old Town fish market) is worth the wait in the ever-present line.
 The butchers wrap up your order, jab a number through the bag, and toss the whole thing up onto a conveyor belt that pelts the poor cashier with everyone’s meat order.
 Remember your number (in French), as she’ll call it out when it’s time to pay.
 Don’t miss this butcher at Christmas time, when it’s all decked out with feathered pheasants and a whole wild boar in the front!
 This butcher is the biggest, the best price and the most colorful, but other butchers on the same street are also great and I buy certain favorites from each.

 For something really different, try porchetta: a whole pig that has been hollowed out and then re-stuffed with chunks of meat, fat, local herbs and lots of garlic before being roasted on a spit, then served in large thin slices.
 You’ll see one just past Place Saint-François toward place Garibaldi at Charcuterie Ghibaudo, founded in 1877.

 Cheese: Although this highly aromatic boutique is relatively new, its pedigree is not: its owner, Laurent Viterbo, comes from a family of local cheese makers and merchants going back to his grandfather.
-Lou Froumai (Old Nissart for The Cheese) features a truly impressive selection of local and specialty cheeses, and can be found on rue de la Prefecture, conveniently located just across from the wine store.
+Lou Froumai (Old Nissart for The Cheese) features a truly impressive selection of local and specialty cheeses, and can be found, just off Place Rosetti near the church… just follow your nose.